A new kinetic theory model of granular flows that incorporates particle stiffness: The effect of particle stiffness on granular flows

 where $g_0(\phi)=\frac{1-\frac{1}{2}\phi}{(1-\phi)^3}$ is the radial distribution function for cases with $\phi<0.49$ \citep{carnahan1969equation}.

-We first run the DEM simulation with low initial granular temperature $T_o=2\times 10^{-4}m^2/s^2$ and vary particle stiffness $k$ from $10^2N/m$ to $10^4N/m$.
+We first run the DEM simulation with low initial granular temperature $T_{k0}=2\times 10^{-4}m^2/s^2$ and vary particle stiffness $k$ from $10^2N/m$ to $10^4N/m$.
 This also changes the binary collision duration $t_{c}$.
-As shown in figure \ref{fig:2a}, the KT predictions match the DEM results well when the initial granular temperature is relatively low such that $t_{c}/t_{f}<0.05$ at the beginning.
-During the cooling process, $t_{c}/t_{f}$ is further decreased due to the decay of $T_k$, making the $t_c$ negligible.
-Contrary to the conventional wisdom, we find that the classical KT can fail at low solid volume fractions if the particle collision frequency is sufficiently high ($t_c/t_f>0.1$) as shown in figure \ref{fig:2b} in which the initial granular temperature is high.
+As shown in figure \ref{fig:2a}, the KT predictions match the DEM results well when the initial granular temperature is relatively low such that the initial $t_{c}/t_{f}$ is less than 0.05.
+During the cooling process, $t_{c}/t_{f}$ is further decreased due to the decay of $T_k$, making $t_c$ negligible.
+Contrary to the conventional wisdom, we find that the classical KT model can fail at low solid volume fractions if the particle collision frequency is sufficiently high (initial $t_c/t_f>0.1$), as shown in figure \ref{fig:2b}, in which the initial granular temperature $T_{k0}=2\times 10^{-2}m^2/s^2$.
 The KT prediction deteriorates because the increase of collision frequency causes the collision interval to decrease, making the collision duration a parameter that can no longer be neglected when compared to the collision interval.
-Therefore, large $t_{c}/t_f$ at the initial stage increases the discrepancy between the predictions of classical KT and the DEM simulation results.
-As $t_{c}/t_f$ increases due to the decrease of particle stiffness $k$, particles become softer and a significant amount of kinetic energy is converted into non-dissipative elastic energy, resulting in a larger portion of elastic potential energy $T_e/T_k$ and a lower energy dissipation rate.
-At the same time, the collision frequency decreases as shown in equation (\ref{eq:f_soft}), and the energy dissipation rate is further reduced.
-From figure \ref{fig:2aa} we could see the classical KT can only match the result when $t_c/f_f$ is very small.
-On the other hand, the SSKT is able to consider the effect of particle stiffness and provide better predictions even at large $t_{c}/t_f$.
-In figure \ref{fig:2bb}, we also plot the results of the \cite{berzi2015steady} model for the case with $t_c/t_f=0.46$.
-Realizing the velocity correlation should have no impact on flows without shear, we find that the energy dissipation rate of the homogeneous cooling flow is mainly affected by the reduced collision frequency and the existence of non-dissipative elastic energy.
-Since the Berzi \& Jenkins model does not consider the effect of elastic potential energy, its prediction cannot match well with the DEM simulations results.
-On the other hand, by introducing the elastic granular temperature, the SSKT model is able to correctly predict the change of kinetic granular temperature as well as the elastic granular temperature during the cooling process.
+Therefore, a large $t_{c}/t_f$ at the initial stage increases the discrepancy between the predictions of the classical KT model and the DEM simulation results.
+As $t_{c}/t_f$ increases due to the decrease of particle stiffness $k$, particles become softer and a significant amount of kinetic energy is converted into non-dissipative elastic energy, resulting in a larger portion of elastic potential energy or a larger $T_e/T_k$ and a lower energy dissipation rate.
+At the same time, the collision frequency decreases as shown in Eq.(\ref{eq:f_soft}), and the energy dissipation rate is further reduced.
+From figure \ref{fig:2aa} we could see the classical KT can only match the result when $t_c/t_f$ is very small.
+On the other hand, the SSKT model is able to include the effect of particle stiffness and provide better predictions even at large $t_{c}/t_f$.
+In figure \ref{fig:2bb}, we also plot the results of the \textcite{berzi2015steady} model for the case of $t_c/t_f=0.46$.
+Realizing the velocity correlation should have no impact on flows without shear, we conclude that the energy dissipation rate of the homogeneous cooling flow is affected by the combination of reduced collision frequency and existence of non-dissipative elastic energy.
+Since the Berzi \& Jenkins model does not consider the effect of elastic potential energy, its prediction does not agree with the DEM simulations results.
+We extended Berzi \& Jenkins model by considering $T_g=T_k+T_e/3$ and using the collision frequency expression in their model.
+During the cooling process, large amount of elastic potential energy is converted to kinetic fluctuation energy.
+By including $T_e$ into the granular temperature $T_g$, it can significantly decrease the discrepancy between the DEM and the theoretical prediction.
+However, there is still difference between the predictions of the theory and the DEM because the reduced collision frequency is not accurately accounted for.
+On the other hand, by considering $T_g=T_k+T_e/3$ and using the proposed expression of collision frequency from Eq.(\ref{eq:f_soft}), the SSKT model is able to correctly predict the change of kinetic granular temperature as well as the elastic granular temperature during the cooling process.